 - Browse to machines > [machine name] > sslcertificates.

-- Click the SSL certificate being used by ArcGIS Server and click export.
-Save the file to a location on your computer.
+- Click the certificate being used by ArcGIS Server and click export.
+Save the file to the location where CA root certificates are stored on your computer.

 - Repeat the above steps for each GIS server in your site.